jhonas8/jhonas8/README.md

 - 👀 I’m interested in Web Development and Computer Mathematics;
 - 🌱 I’m currently learning React, Nodejs and Springboot (java);
 - 📫 How to reach me: EMAIL ==> joao.victor.ribeiro.melo@gmail.com;
-- ⚙️  Working experience: Freelancer projects (CardioFedback is one available here);
+- ⚙️  Working experience: Freelancer projects (CardioFedback is one available here), React Developer and Jr. Software engineer;

 Connect with me: